Savage (Megan Thee Stallion song): Beyoncé remix

-On April 29, 2020, a remix featuring Beyoncé was released.
+On April 29, 2020, a remix featuring American singer-songwriter Beyoncé was released.
 It was later included on Megan Thee Stallion's debut album, Good News.
 All proceeds of the song benefit Bread of Life Houston's COVID-19 relief efforts, which includes providing over 14 tons of food and supplies to 500 families and 100 senior citizens in Houston weekly.

 Production and release

 Megan Thee Stallion and Beyoncé, both natives of Houston, Texas, first met each other at a New Year's Eve party in 2019.
 Megan recalled when she first learned that Beyoncé would remix the song: "I got a call one day and they were like, 'Yeah… Beyoncé's gonna do a remix of 'Savage' [...]
 I was like, 'Shut the f— up!'
 I didn't believe it."
 She explained she kept the surprise to herself, "respecting Beyoncé's method of working in silence."
 She explained the significance of the collaboration to herself, saying: "You grow up and you friggin' watch Destiny's Child, and you go to the rodeo to see them perform.
 You don't grow up and think you're gonna meet Be-yon-cé!"

 The remix was written and recorded remotely.
 Songwriter The-Dream said that Beyoncé "always knows what she wants to say", which depends on "how she's feeling at the moment about whatever's going on in the world, what's going on in the culture, musically where she's trying to go".
 Beyoncé would then delegate sections to different songwriters.
 The-Dream added: "Most of the times when you hear something, it's not about that particular thing.
 It's about where we're going next."

 J. White Did It, the producer of the original "Savage", spoke about how he did not know about Beyoncé's remix until the day of release.
 White said:"I heard about it an hour before it was about to come out.
 I was just as shocked as you.
 I didn't know.
 All she [Megan] texted me was, like, 'I got fire for you.'
 I was like, 'what?'
 She said, 'I can't tell you.'
 She was like, 'I can't tell you yet, I can't tell you nothin.'
 That was tearing me up because I don't really like surprises.
 The first time we all heard the remix, we all heard it together...
 I sat there and heard the song and was literally like "WOW."
 Great song!
 This is really, really good.
 "Savage" has now arrived on the remix level, let's go!
 The song was already doing good by itself, but that remix… it took it to a whole new level."
 A snippet of the remix leaked online on the same day of its release, and was then quickly uploaded on Tidal.